IntersectMBO/plutus/docusaurus/docs/index.md

 ## The Plutus repository

 The [Plutus repository](https://github.com/IntersectMBO/plutus) contains the implementation, specification, and mechanized metatheory of Plutus Core.
-It also contains the Plutus Tx compiler and the libraries, such as `PlutusTx.List`, for writing Haskell code that can be compiled to Plutus Core.
+It also contains the Plutus Tx compiler and the [combined documentation for all the public Plutus code libraries](https://intersectmbo.github.io/plutus/master/), such as `PlutusTx.List`, for writing Haskell code that can be compiled to Plutus Core.

 ## Educational resources